 The bone/cartilage abnormalities that lead to changes in the size and shape of the legs, arms, skull or trunk, are known as bone dysplasias.
 These conditions frequently cause shorter stature, or dwarfism.
 Achondroplasia is the most common type of bone dysplasia, though there are many many others.

 There are many different causes of dwarfism.
 Several different types of genetic mutations can cause bone dysplasia.
 Typically, the mutated gene is passed down from one or both parents; not infrequently (depending on the particular condition) affected children may have parents of average height, without a family history of bone dysplasia.

-Treatment for dwarfism/ bone dysplasia will vary widely based on the nature and severity of the condition.
+Treatment for dwarfism/bone dysplasia will vary widely based on the nature and severity of the condition.
 Some may grow taller, longer bones with hormone injections or bone-lengthening surgeries, though there are complications involved with these treatments.
 Others need care to help with pain or complications related to the disorder.
-Children will need the expert help of a group of Pediatric Specialists

 Reviewed by: Jack Wolfsdorf, MD, FAAP